openbaton/bootstrap/README.md

 Besides the basic variables provided via the this configuration file you can also check the corresponding configuration guides of the relevant component and provide other configuration

-**Note** The only variable that must be changed here is the `NFVO_HOST` to the IP of your host machine that is reachable by the VMs.
+**Note** The only variable that must be changed here is the `HOST_IP` to the IP of your host machine that is reachable by the VMs.
 Alternatively, you can also set it via the command line when deploying:

 ```bash
 $ env HOST_IP=$YOUR_LOCAL_IP docker-compose -f docker-compose-minimal.yml up -d